62Q.73 External review of adverse determinations.

 An adverse determination does not include complaints relating to fraudulent marketing practices or agent misrepresentation.

 Subd.
 2. Exception. (a) This section does not apply to governmental programs except as permitted under paragraph (b).
-For purposes of this subdivision, "governmental programs" means the prepaid medical assistance program, the MinnesotaCare program, the prepaid general assistance medical care program, and the federal Medicare program.
+For purposes of this subdivision, "governmental programs" means the prepaid medical assistance program, the MinnesotaCare program, the prepaid general assistance medical care program, the demonstration project for people with disabilities, and the federal Medicare program.

 (b) In the course of a recipient's appeal of a medical determination to the commissioner of human services under section 256.045, the recipient may request an expert medical opinion be arranged by the external review entity under contract to provide independent external reviews under this section.
 If such a request is made, the cost of the review shall be paid by the commissioner of human services.
 Any medical opinion obtained under this paragraph shall only be used by a state human services referee as evidence in the recipient's appeal to the commissioner of human services under section 256.045.